1Bitsy/1bitsy-lcd/examples/1bitsy/dma1/README.md

 requests.
 Timers 1 and 8 have a max speed of 168 MHz.
 Timer 3's max speed is 84 MHz.
 84 MHz is fine.

+But Timer 3 can only trigger DMA from DMA1.
+DMA1 can't access AHB1 registers.
+Tbe GPIO register we want is in AHB1 space.
+So we have to use TIM1 or TIM8.

 The LCD_RD pin is PB0.
 It has similar alternate functions T1C2N, T3C3, T8C2N.
 So, if we later implement read DMA, the same considerations apply.

-So I'll use Timer 3.
+So I'll use Timer 8.

 Initially I will run the timer at 5 MHz, 50% duty cycle.
 (Data setup time: 100 nsec).
 The ILI9341 datasheets says